-In cooperation and in consultation with Ecofellows Ltd. – Ekokumppanit Oy our Erasmus-team has been making measurements in order to improve the Energy Efficiency of our school.
+In cooperation with an Energy consultant from Ecofellows Ltd. – Ekokumppanit Oy our Erasmus-team has made some measurements in order to improve the Energy Efficiency of our school.

 Tap water pressure